joelong01/Bash-Wizard-UAP/README.md

 ```bash
 	./createAzureResourceGroup.sh -cvd
 ```
-(other parameters left off for brevity) which will first delete the Resource Group if it exists, then create it, then vefify it.
+(other parameters left off for brevity) which will first delete the Resource Group if it exists, then create it, then verify it.
 You can also call it with just
 ```bash
 	./createAzureResourceGroup.sh -cv
 ```